-Chris Carlson, Treasurer
+Chris Carlson, Vice Chairperson

 Chris Carlson was named to the Pacific Communities Health District Board of Directors in September 2020 to fill the vacancy left by Fred Postlewait’s retirement and was elected to the board in May 2021.
 A second-generation entrepreneur, Chris took ownership and became president of CP Carlson Builders based in Waldport in 2010.
 He is recognized by the State of Oregon as a Certified Master Builder, and leads the company, which was established in 1977, through a wide variety of projects and takes pride in his team and the many specialty-contractors they employ from throughout Lincoln County.
 He also consults in many areas of the construction industry, including site selection, building planning, and conflict resolution.

 Chris believes in the health care mission of the District and this position allows him to use his 35 years of experience in building and developing to serve the community.
 It gives him the opportunity to help enhance the infrastructure and plan toward the healthy future of the District.